Azure-Samples/azure-search-openai-demo-csharp/README.md

 ## Application architecture

-- **User interface** - The application’s chat interface is a [Blazor WebAssembly](https://learn.microsoft.com/aspnet/core/blazor/) application.
+- **User interface** - The application's chat interface is a [Blazor WebAssembly](https://learn.microsoft.com/aspnet/core/blazor/) application.
 This interface is what accepts user queries, routes request to the application backend, and displays generated responses.
 - **Backend** - The application backend is an [ASP.NET Core Minimal API](https://learn.microsoft.com/aspnet/core/fundamentals/minimal-apis/overview).
 The backend hosts the Blazor static web application and what orchestrates the interactions among the different services.
 Services used in this application include:
    - [**Azure AI Search**](https://learn.microsoft.com/azure/search/search-what-is-azure-search) – indexes documents from the data stored in an Azure Storage Account.
 This makes the documents searchable using [vector search](https://learn.microsoft.com/azure/search/search-get-started-vector) capabilities.
    - [**Azure OpenAI Service**](https://learn.microsoft.com/azure/ai-services/openai/overview) – provides the Large Language Models to generate responses.
 [Semantic Kernel](https://learn.microsoft.com/semantic-kernel/whatissk) is used in conjunction with the Azure OpenAI Service to orchestrate the more complex AI workflows.
+   - [**Azure SignalR Service**](https://learn.microsoft.com/azure/azure-signalr/signalr-overview) - enables real-time streaming of AI responses to the client application.

 ## Getting Started